fpedd/ees-pees/backend/README.md

 * make a action step by `state, reward, done, {} = env.step(action)`.
 Gets the current state from the external controller and sends action back.
 * To get the information of the communication, call appropriate action on `env.com`

-## Current Fabians Pornhub configurations - Config.py
+## Current Configurations - Config.py

     # ----------------------------------------------------------------------
     # external controller protocol